And say greetings to you music lovers, thrill seekers, conversationalists all across the fruited plane.

 Because as long as I'm here, it doesn't matter where here is.

-And open line Friday means whatever you want to talk about is fine.
+And Open Line Friday means whatever you want to talk about is fine.

-Does not have to be like that.
+It does not have to be like that.

 We don't do topics.